 Solar farms are usually secured by fencing which may include hedge screening.
-The most common type of fencing in use is open mesh 1.8 to 2m high, which is the least intrusive and this can be stipulated in the planning permission.
+The most common type of fencing in use is open mesh 1.8 to 2m high, which is the least intrusive and this can be stipulated in the planning permission so as not to feel oppressive if fencing is alongside a bridleway or byway.